linode/linode_api4-python/docs/core_concepts.rst

 =============

 The linode-api package, and the API V4, have a few ideas that will help you more quickly become proficient with their usage.
+This page assumes you've read the `Getting Started <getting_started.html>`_ guide, and know the basics of authentication already.

 Pagination
 ----------